 You can see what restaurant the next delivery will come from and choose to accept it or not.
 For instance, you can see “Taco Bell” as the location and where it is on the map.
 There is no penalty for declining a certain opportunity.
 You cannot see however where the food will be going after you pick it up.
 You get paid by the mile, so it can actually be better if the drop off location is further away.

 Some restaurants have the food pre-paid for and ready when you arrive and others require you to pay with the Postmates card and wait for the food to be prepared.
 A huge time-saver is to learn to predict which kinds of restaurant will be pre-paid, so you’ll be in and out and on the way to the customer’s home in no time.
-Thai restaurants are great at this, as are some of the more expensive local joints.
-Fast food like Taco Bell and the like and chain restaurants such as Wing Stop and Buffalo Wild Wings will never have this feature.
+Thai restaurants are great at having pre-paid, as are some of the more expensive local joints.
+Fast food like Taco Bell and chain restaurants such as Wing Stop and Buffalo Wild Wings will never have this feature.
 Generally we avoid these at peak lunch and dinner hours, because better opportunities are sure to ring in only moments later.
-During lull times like 3:00 pm this may be all that’s available so we’ll go ahead and take it then.
+During lull times like 3:00 pm this may be all that’s available, so we’ll go ahead and take it then.

 Tips don’t show up for 24 hours, sometimes far longer.
 We’ve assumed people didn’t tip, only to find the amount coming in days later.

-You will have to wait for the prepaid card to arrive in the mail and have a background check performed.
+When you first sign up you will have to wait for the prepaid card to arrive in the mail and have a background check performed.
 This process can take 1-2 weeks.